 Shona Davie – Registered Nurse

 I have worked at Gore Medical Centre since December 2005, initially on a casual basis as a relief nurse.
 Since 2006 I have worked in the Intravenous Clinic administering IV Vitamin C and minerals, chelation therapy and Aclasta.
 I now lead the clinic and enjoy working with a wide range of patients and many different conditions they are having treatment for.

 NZRN, Bach Nursing, P.G Cert Health Science, Certified Smear Taker, Authorised Vaccinator

 I joined the Gore Medical Centre in January 2014.
 My interests are in all areas of primary health care and the wide variety of health prevention, conditions and issues that practice nurse covers.

-I joined the Gore Medical Centre team with a background in Rehabilitation and Older Person’s Health.
-I am passionate about primary health care and enjoy being part of the Gore Medical Centre’s team
+I joined the Gore Medical Centre in 2015 after a background of hospital nursing particularly in Rehabilitation and Older Person’s Health.

 NZRN, Bach Nursing